rikocacola/rikocacola/README.md

 ### Hi there 👋

-I am Riko Chair Nugroho, a fresh graduate from information system major at UPN Veteran Jakarta with a GPA 3.78 out of 4.00.
-I've experience with Javascript using ReactJS framework.
-I always want to learn new things to achieve goals.
-I am capable of working well in a team and on my own.

-I'm currently learning more about ReactJS and start learning VueJS.
+My Name is Riko Chair Nugroho
+I'm a Front end Developer with experience using Javascript and React JS.

 How to reach me :

 email : riko.chair@gmail.com
 Phone : +62 878-7518-5577
-website : rikocacola.site
+website : richnugroho.com